mohilcode/hono-flare/README.md

 # Cloudflare Workers with D1 and Drizzle

-Development workflow for Cloudflare Workers Honoprojects using D1 database and Drizzle ORM.
+Development workflow for Cloudflare Workers Hono  projects using D1 database and Drizzle ORM.

 ## Quick Start